SJTU-PLV/compcertoc-pldi25-artifact/README.md

 ### Section 3

 - The memory model from Section 3.1 can be found in [common/Memory.v](CompCertOC/common/Memory.v).
-The nominal interface for the memory model (line 377) is defined as [`Module Type SUP`](CompCertOC/common/Memtype.v) in the Coq file [common/Memtype.v](CompCertOC/common/Memtype.v).
+The nominal interface for the memory model (line 377) is defined as [SUP](CompCertOC/common/Memtype.v) in the Coq file [common/Memtype.v](CompCertOC/common/Memtype.v).

 - Definition 3.1 from Section 3.2 (line 404)   corresponds to [fsim_properties](CompCertOC/common/Smallstep.v#L597) in [common/Smallstep.v](CompCertOC/common/Smallstep.v).